Finding Peace When Life Feels Full: A Gentle Start to December

 - Dec 2, 2025

-- 3 min read
+- 5 min read

-It can also be a month of quiet exhaustion, emotional heaviness, and a schedule that fills faster than we expect.
+December can be a month of beauty, connection, and tradition.
+However, it can also bring quiet exhaustion, emotional heaviness, and a schedule that fills faster than we expect.

 This is why we need a different kind of beginning.
 Not a push, not a demand, and not another resolution.
 We need compassion, presence, breath, and grounding.
+Most of all, we need the reminder that God meets us right where we are.

 Finding Peace with God When the Holidays Feel Overwhelming